buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 **Rarity:** Uncommon; **Cost:** 4500 gp

 this brass **cylinder** weighs 10 pounds and is covered with arcane runes.
-As two actions, you can point the cylinder at a fire within 9 meters and speak the command word to release a cone of magical frost 9 meters long.
+With two actions, you can point the cylinder at a fire within 9 meters and speak the command word to release a cone of magical frost 9 meters long.
 All nonmagical fires in the area are immediately extinguished.
 Magical fires (including fire elementals and creatures made of fire) take 3d6 cold damage (Reflex DC 13 halves).
 The cylinder has 10 charges and regains 1d6+4 charges each day at dawn.
 Each activation consumes 1 charge.

 ### Dancing